Faculty

 Film & Media Studies

-mass tourism, the built environment, emerging media, digital futures, AI, immersive video
+emerging media, AI, mass tourism, the built environment, digital futures, immersive video

 faculty photo